Medscape—March 19, 2018

 "While our data suggest that practicing multimodal analgesia not only reduces opioid consumption but also reduces perioperative complications, we should also acknowledge that opioids do have a role to play in perioperative care.
 However, this role needs to be carefully defined, and our reliance on this drug class should be reduced as much as possible," said Dr. Memtsoudis.

-Read the full article at medscape.com
+This article originally appeared at medscape.com